Michigan-Climbing/mclimbing/content/english/news/post-2-covid-response.md

 bg_image: "images/slider-bg.jp2"
 categories: ["News"]
 tags: ["COVID-19"]
-description: "Learn more about what we're doing to keep our athletes safe."
+description: "Learn more about what we're doing to keep our athletes safe.
+We are following all State of Michigan, University of Michigan, University of Michigan Recreational Sports, and USA Climbing regulations and guidelines when planning our return to training and competing."
 draft: false
 type: "post"
 ---